PumpkinDemo/mini-happy-bot/Readme.md

 notes:
 + the real save path is `xxx_ABS_PATH`
-+ the relative path under the current directory is just symlinks
++ the resource directories under the current path are just symlinks